tahaozcn/ai-product-categorizer/README.md

 ## 📄 License

-This project is created for educational and demonstration purposes.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 👨‍💻 Author